 Some similarities to : Small Nettle but Small Nettle is smaller, has much shorter catkins, and the leaves are more rounded.
-Small Nettle stings more strongly than does Stinging Nettle, and it is an annual with white roots (whereas Stinging Nettle a perennial with yellow roots).
+Small Nettle stings more strongly than does Stinging Nettle, and is an annual with white roots (whereas Stinging Nettle is a perennial with yellow roots).

 Slight resemblance to : Fen Nettle, but Fen Nettle grows on the Fens and has narrower leaves.
 Fen Nettle also does not sting as much as does Stinging Nettle.

 Distinguishing Feature : the pendulous catkins, the hairs and the stinging rash that results from brushing against the leaves or stems.